A DESTRUCTIVE DOCTRINE

 Does the above verse apply to Jews or Gentiles?
 It was spoken first to Jews!

 And then in the same context as Ephesians 2:19-21 (above):

 This mystery is that through the gospel the Gentiles are heirs together with Israel, members together of one body, and sharers together in the promise in Christ Jesus.
-(Ephesians 3:6—NIV)
+(Ephesians 3:6)

-There is one body and one Spirit—just as you were called to one hope when you were called—One Lord, one faith, one baptism; One God and Father of all, who is over all and through all and in all.
-(Ephesians 4:4-6—NIV)
+There is one body and one Spirit — just as you were called to one hope when you were called — one Lord, one faith, one baptism; one God and Father of all, who is over all and through all and in all.
+(Ephesians 4:4-6)

-It seems to me that anyone who would consider these statements in the Book of Ephesians, and then maintain there are two churches, two bodies of Christ, would be guilty of being willfully unscriptural.
+It seems to me that anyone who would consider these statements in the book of Ephesians, and then claim there are two churches, two bodies of Christ, would be guilty of being willfully unscriptural.
+Notice further:

-I say again, in the light of such passages, it seems to me that anyone who would still claim there are two churches, two called-out people of God, is being willfully unscriptural.
+I say again, in the light of such passages, it seems to me that anyone who would still claim there are two churches, two called-out peoples of God, is deliberately contradicting the Bible.

-When Jesus said we must be born again to enter the Kingdom of God, to which kingdom was He referring?
-He was speaking to the Jew, Nicodemus; so Jesus must have meant the Jewish kingdom on the earth.
-Therefore we Gentiles do not have to be born again in order to enter the Kingdom of Heaven (if there are two different kingdoms).
+When Jesus said we must be born again to enter the Kingdom of God, which kingdom was He referring to?
+He was speaking to the Jew, Nicodemus, so Jesus must have meant the Jewish kingdom on the earth.
+Therefore we Gentiles do not need to be born again in order to enter the Kingdom of Heaven (if there are two different kingdoms).
 What nonsense!

 The two-church, two-kingdom idea to me appears frivolous.
 I would not discuss such apparent error if it were not for its destructive impact on Christian thinking and behavior.